austinaohara/austinaohara.github.io/README.md

 ## Current Focus

 Right now, I am continuing to develop my software development skills while working full time in quality.
-My main focus is building projects that connect programming with real inspection, business, and workflow problems.
+My main focus is building projects that connect programming with inspection, business, and workflow problems.

 I am especially interested in tools that make it easier to organize technical information, reduce repeated manual work, calculate useful information automatically, and improve how data is stored and used.